 Genital warts are treated in a different way than most other warts.

 Most often, warts are harmless growths that go away on their own within 2 years.
-Warts around and under your nails are harder to cure than warts in other places.
-Warts can come back after treatment even if they appear to go away.
+Periungual or plantar warts are harder to cure than warts in other places.
+Warts can come back after treatment, even if they appear to go away.
 Minor scars can form after warts are removed.